telehash/dotPublic/README.md

-# dotPublic (`.public`) - Distributed Public TLD
+# dotPublic (`.public`) - 100% Distributed Public TLD

-> This is a work in progress and being forked from the DHT developed as part of [telehash](http://telehash.org/)
+> This is a work in progress, continuing from the DHT developed as part of the previous version of [telehash](http://telehash.org/)

-* based on the telehash kademlia DHT
+* Kademlia DHT
 * For *PUBLIC* only hashname-to-ip DNS resolution
 * All hashnames and resolved IPs are public and observable by anyone
 * Uses DHT to contact given hashname